syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/batch-editing.md

 ## Confirmation dialog

-By default, grid will show the confirm dialog when saving or cancelling or performing any actions like filtering, sorting, etc.
+By default, grid will show the confirm dialog when saving or canceling or performing any actions like filtering, sorting, etc.

 {% if page.publishingplatform == "aspnet-core" %}